-Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline Enter information in this box when completing the LCAP for 2024-25 or when adding a new metric. for 2024-25 or when Enter information in this box when completing the LCAP for 2025-26 .
+Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline thi co for nter information in is box when impleting the LCAP ir 2024-25 or when lding a new metric.
+Enter information in this box when completing the LCAP for 2024-25 or when adding a new metric.
+Enter information in this box when completing the LCAP for 2025-26 .
 Leave blank until then.
 Enter information in this box when completing the LCAP for 2026-27 .
 Leave blank until then.
 Enter information in this box when completing the LCAP for 2024-25 or when adding a new metric.
 Enter information in this box when completing the LCAP for 2025-26 and 2026-27 .
 Leave blank until then.